MissStrong/ICD2O/Notes/Unit 1/Note 13 - Custom Variables.md

 ### Variable Declaration

 When we declare a custom variable, we have to give it a name.
 Ideally, the name is a descriptive word or a few descriptive words.
-In Javascript, the convention is to name variables using **camel case**.
+In JavaScript, the convention is to name variables using **camel case**.
 If the name is just one word, it is all lowercase.
 If the name is multiple words, the first word is all lower case and all other words are lower case except for the first letter.
 The idea is that the capital letters look like humps on a camel: `thisIsCamelCase`.
 All built-in variables and functions follow this convention.

 ![](../../Images/Camel_Case.png)